Franz Brentano (1838-1917)

 B. A bald-headed man exists.

-In the categorical judgment A, the term “man” denotes a substance and the term “bald-headed” denotes an accident of that substance if the judgment is true.
+In the categorical judgement A, the term “man” denotes a substance and the term “bald-headed” denotes an accident of that substance if the judgement is true.
 In the existential judgement B, we have a single complex term, “bald-headed man,” which corresponds to a complex presentation, independently of whether a bald man exists or not.
 The function of the judgement is to acknowledge the existence of the object presented in this way, without adding any further “tie” between substance and accident.

 Brentano’s mereology provides us with an ontology that matches this semantic analysis.
 The idea is the following: The complex term “bald man” denotes a whole, which has two parts (“bald” and “man”), both of which seem to denote parts of this whole.
 Now, which is here the substance, and which is the accident?
 Brentano decides that only the term “man” denotes a substance, and only the complex term “bald-headed man” denotes an accident.
 This means a substance, say the man Socrates, can be part of a whole (e.g. the bald man Socrates) without there having to be another part which must be added to this substance in order for this whole to exist.